Updated: May 22, 2020

 8. GDPR Compliance

-The EU’s General Data Protection Regulations (GDPR) took effect May 25, 2018, and we are fully behind the spirit of these regulations for a safe and secure Internet.
+The EU’s General Data Protection Regulations (GDPR) took effect on May 25, 2018, and we are fully behind the spirit of these regulations for a safe and secure Internet.
 We aspire to embrace privacy by design and, whenever possible, to not collect and store personally-identifiable information.
 Overall, we aim for privacy by default: if data collection is not integral to the way our product works, then we won’t collect it.

 9. Other Websites and Services